 Asya Karapetyan

-Node.js is an open-source runtime environment used by developers to create networked programs and web servers.
-The way to install node.js on a Mac is differently than the regular method for installing applications on the system.
-Therefore, when it comes to uninstalling node.js, most users are confused.
+The way to install node.js on a Mac is different than the regular method for installing applications on the system.
+Therefore, when it comes to uninstalling it, most users are confused.
 That’s why we’ve prepared a guide explaining how to uninstall Node on a Mac.

 Contents:

-4. How to quickly uninstall any app from a Mac
+4. How to uninstall Node.js from a Mac

 Where is Node installed on your Mac?

-If you downloaded the installer file from the nodejs.org website, you should look for the software support files in the following locations:
+If you downloaded the installer file from the official website, you should look for the software support files in the following locations:

 • /usr/local/bin